-You do need to shower, and these places will have facilities to do that.
+When solo backpacking, you do need to shower, and these places will have facilities to do that.
 Yet there are some public beaches that will cost next to nothing to get into if they charge at all.
 Many of them have shower rooms people can use.

 The same thing for several of the rest stops across America.
 Some do charge people to use the showers while others do not.
 It truly all depends on where you are.